 Chapter 3.
-Why should we use all in one solar street lights?
+Why should we use all-in-one solar street lights?

-Why traditional solar street lights were not that popular?
+3 reasons why traditional solar street lights were not that popular?

 In the past, why people do not tend to choose solar-powered street lights is due to three major reasons,

-1. Lighting bulbs are energy consuming
+1. Lighting bulbs are energy-consuming

-Both MH(metal halide) and HPS (high-pressure sodium), which were used as light source in streetlights at that time, are with the relatively obsolete lighting technology (60-80 lumens/w) compared with that of the LED. those bulbs/lamps usually require a large amount of energy per day from its battery bank, which is considered as a downright burden to its battery capacity.
+Both MH(metal halide) and HPS (high-pressure sodium), which were used as light sources in streetlights at that time, are with the relatively obsolete lighting technology (60-80 lumens/w) compared with that of the LED. those bulbs/lamps usually require a large amount of energy per day from its battery bank, which is considered as a downright burden to its battery capacity.

-2. The LED technology is newly-developed and pretty expensive
+2. The LED technology is newly developed and pretty expensive

 In those days, although LEDs had been on the market in commercial outdoor lighting for a few years, the technology was still not mature.
 Their lighting efficiency was only 100 lumens/watt (now, in 2019, it can be up to 200 lumens/watt).
-Furthermore, since LEDs were newly-developed at that time, the cost was rather expensive and the average man on the street could not afford to buy.
+Furthermore, since LEDs were newly developed at that time, the cost was rather expensive and the average man on the street could not afford to buy.

 3. Lithium-ion battery technology is not well developed

 The third reason is the solar battery.
-The lithium-ion battery has the longest lifespan as one kind of deep cycle batteries, but they were not stable and would fail to work under 0 Celsius. (now, the working temperature of ternary lithium battery: -30 to 65 Celsius)
+The lithium-ion battery has the longest lifespan as one kind of deep cycle battery, but they were not stable and would fail to work under 0 Celsius. (now, the working temperature of ternary lithium battery: -30 to 65 Celsius)